ChlorideCull/libSpotifyAPI/README.md

 7. Read the damn documentation, it's in IntelliSense.
 8. Add some [Spotify branding](http://developer.spotify.com/technologies/libspotify/#branding) to avoid breaking the [libspotify terms of use](http://developer.spotify.com/technologies/libspotify/#terms-of-use) which you still have to follow.

-##Licence

-All commits in this library is released to the public domain by its respective owner.
-We have nothing against you mentioning us though.

 - - -

 This product uses SPOTIFY(R) CORE but is not endorsed, certified or otherwise approved in any way by Spotify.
 Spotify is the registered trade mark of the Spotify Group.